Azure/PSRule.Rules.Azure/docs/en/rules/Azure.FrontDoor.UseWAF.md

 ## DESCRIPTION

-Front Door endpoint can optionally be configured with a WAF policy.
+Front Door endpoints can optionally be configured with a WAF policy.
 When configured, every incoming request through Front Door is filtered by the WAF policy.

 ## RECOMMENDATION